 in a Haag Home trust account.
 You are

 allowed a minimum “work draw” each day that you go to work.
 In addition, you will have money

 “available” to you according to how much you work, your level in the program,

-transition (and any restitution/fines/fees, etc.), so that you will have
+(and any restitution/fines/fees, etc.), so that you will have adequate

-adequate resources to make it on your own after graduation.
-When you get
+resources to make it on your own after graduation.
+When you get paid, you may

-paid, you may not cash any checks or spend any money paid to you unless
+not cash any checks or spend any money paid to you unless you have specific

 You are eligible to take a draw against your account each time you work.
-The computer will give you an “available” amount based on things such as hours worked and amount saved so far.
+The computer will give you an “available” amount based on things such as your level, hours worked and amount saved so far and sobriety status.
 Be careful how you budget your money.
 As clients get closer to transition, a budget and community bank account may be set up if approved by the treatment manager and JPPO.

 without your permission.
 However, all